Reality Responds: How Feedback Loops Form and Repeat

 How Reality Responds Through Feedback Loops

 This mechanism becomes clearer once you understand how attention shapes reality, not by intention, but by repetition of focus.
+I strongly recommend that you study this topic in more detail.
+Let’s continue.

 Why Reality Responds Through Repetition